 Total annual cost: KES 6,000-8,000 for three accounts

-Benefit: Best of each system, fraud protection through diversification
+Benefit: The advantages of each system, protection against fraud through diversification.

 Next Steps